endatabas/endb-book/src/clients/javascript.md

 # JavaScript

-The JavaScript client library is used to communicate with an Endb instance from a JavaScript or TypeScript application.
+The JavaScript and TypeScript client library is used to communicate with an Endb instance from a JavaScript or TypeScript application.
+Type declarations are provided in the package for TypeScript.

 [NPM Package: `@endatabas/endb`](https://www.npmjs.com/package/@endatabas/endb)